Iran foreign minister says Strait of Hormuz ‘completely open’

 Fisher said the main point for Trump was ensuring that Iran had no nuclear weapons.
 “If Iran does give that assurance, what will they get in return?
 It’s the big question.
 They’ll want to know that if they give something quite significant, they’re getting something in return.”

-Trump said on Friday that Israel would no longer bomb Lebanon, and any US deal with Iran is not contingent on what happens with Lebanon.
+Meanwhile on the Lebanon front, Trump said on Friday that Israel would no longer bomb its neighbour, and any US deal with Iran is not contingent on what happens with Lebanon.

 “Israel will not be bombing Lebanon any longer.
 They are PROHIBITED from doing so by the U.S.A.
 Enough is enough!!!” he declared in a social media post.